 For those safety events that are considered serious or that are identified in the far right column of the table above that are reportable to Pfizer within 24 hours of awareness, the investigator is obligated to pursue and to provide any additional information to Pfizer in accordance with this 24-hour timeframe.
 In addition, an investigator may be requested by Pfizer to obtain specific follow-up information in an expedited fashion.
+This information is more detailed than that recorded on the case report form.
 In general, this will include a description of the adverse event in sufficient detail to allow for a complete medical assessment of the case and independent determination of possible causality.
 Information relevant to the event, such as concomitant medications and illnesses must be provided.
 In the case of a patient death, a summary of available autopsy findings must be submitted as soon as possible to Pfizer or its designated representative.